 Since we were at the clinic anyway, they decided to get a fresh height and weight from Namine.
 Due to her having caudal regression syndrome, her growth — though marked as “height” — is not measured by height; it’s measured by her arm span.
+As it turned out, Namine has grown another two inches since last time!

 The nurse also took Namine’s blood pressure and measured her O2.
 It had been low during the previous days, even as low as 92 (from her normal 98) when she was coughing and hacking with no end in sight.
 But at the clinic, it was up to 97 — a good sign of her recovery.